 We really believe that the projects and approaches developed by the Alumni can be used to solve many of the world’s most challenging problems.
 Through mentorship and by connecting Alumni with the right partners we hope that we can bring these projects to practice.

 Each year, thousands of young people (age 15-20) enter SJWP national competitions and design water-related projects of environmental, scientific, social or technological significance.
-Over 100,000 young innovators participate each year, from some 3o countries.
+Over 100,000 young innovators participate each year, from almost 40 countries.

-National finalists travel are invited to Stockholm to represent their country at the international final during the world’s leading annual event on water -World Water Week.
+National winners are invited to Stockholm to represent their country at the international final during the world’s leading annual event on water -World Water Week.
 The overall winner receives a USD 15,000 award and a blue crystal prize sculpture.

 H.R.H.
 Crown Princess Victoria of Sweden is the Patron of the Prize.
 It is hosted by Stockholm International Water Institute (SIWI), and delivered by independent national organizers, with support from SIWI and in accordance with its prize guidelines.Stockholm Junior Water Prize

-Based in Stockholm, Sweden, it seeks to influence behavioural change withir the areas of water governance and transboundary water management, as we as in international policy processes.
+Based in Stockholm, Sweden, SIWI seeks to influence behavioural change within the areas of water governance and transboundary water management, as well as in international policy processes.

 It convenes the leading annual global event on water – World Water Week, and hosts the world’s most respected awards for water achievement -Stockholm Water Prize and Stockholm Junior Water Prize.Siwi World water week webpage

 38 countries from around the world participate in Stockholm Junior Water Prize.
 In all countries, SIWI cooperates with a national organizer that arranges a national contest and nominates a candidate to the international final.
 Click on each country name on the map below for details about the organizer.
 If you are interested in becoming a national organizer please contact Ms Ania Andersch.